mrchongyl/zus_chatbot/README.md

   - Exposes endpoints for calculator, product search (RAG), and outlet queries (Text2SQL).
   - Handles requests from both the chatbot agent and external clients.
   - Integrates with a vector store (FAISS) for semantic product search and a SQLite database for outlet info.
+  - Implements a safe calculator API using asteval to evaluate user-submitted math expressions securely.

 - **Chatbot Agent (`chatbot/`):**
   - Implements a multi-turn conversational agent using the LangChain ReAct pattern and Google Gemini LLM.